 Do you have awards for the best Music Managers in New Zealand?

 The Kaiwhakahaere Puoro O Te Tau Manager of the Year Award is presented as part of the Artisan Awards held by Recorded Music NZ in November.

 Yes, we have a large number of self-managed artists who are solo artists or members of a band.

 Do you have regular seminars?

-Throughout the year we hold a range of seminars including Back to Basics for our new members, Speed Networking Sessions (past sessions include Radio Programmers, Festival Bookers and Orientation Bookers) as well as the annual Music Month Summit, and we also regularly travel a range of seminars into regional New Zealand.
+Throughout the year we hold a range of seminars including Back to Basics for our new members, Speed Networking Sessions (past sessions include Radio Programmers, Festival Bookers and Orientation Bookers), the annual Music Month Summit, and we also regularly travel a range of seminars into regional New Zealand.

 Do I get to talk to other successful music managers?

 Yes, there are various opportunities to network with other managers at many industry events throughout the year.